shuhanxu93/project_mtls/README.md

 ## project_mtls

+### 20180302

+Transfer learning

 ### 20180228

 Finally, I have moved my diary to my github project_mtls project page.
-This has ended the trouble of typing in a .txt file which does not allow one line to spill over to the next line if it is too long.
-Furthermore, I can put figures in my diary which will make referencing easier.
+This has ended the trouble of typing in a .txt file which does not allow one line to be spilled over to the next line if it is too long.
+Furthermore, I can put links and figures in my diary and this makes referencing much easier.

+I worked on the issue of shuffling and splitting my training and test set.
+The idea of having a separate test set is to evaluate the performance of the predictor on data that it has not seen before.
+This means that neither the weights nor the hyper-parameters should be learnt from the test set.
+In other words, values of the weights and hyper-parameters need to be decided based on the information from the training set only.
+Consequently, I need to make sure that I am always using the same training set when playing with the hyper-parameters.
+Although I can use a seed to ensure that the `train_test_split` always generate the same training set, this approach may not work if I want to change window size.
+This is because the array that I feed into the train_test_split will have a different shape and different values after I change to another window size and I cannot guarantee that it will always be split the same way with the same seed.
+At least I have not tested this notion yet.
+Hence

 ### 20180227